nicoespeon/talk-build-your-first-vscode-extension/README.md

 ℹ️ Finding a keybinding that will fit everyone is really, really hard.
 That's fine, users can configure the shortcut themselves.
 But mention it in your extension's README.

+## Step 3: Parse code into AST, transform, print AST into code

+There are many libraries that can parse JavaScript code into AST.
+We are using [Babel.js](https://babeljs.io/) in this workshop.

+Implementing the `transform()` method really has 3 steps:

+1. Parse the code into AST
+2. Traverse the AST, transform it
+3. Print the AST into code again

+[AST Explorer](https://astexplorer.net/) is very handy to visualize what the AST looks like for a specific code.
+Types also help.
+The rest will come with practice.

+In this step, we implemented custom transformations of the code.
+When triggered, it will:

+- Convert any `result` identifier into a `response` one
+- Capitalize all identifiers

+To achieve that, we typically mutate the AST nodes or replace them with new ones.

 ## ❤️ You liked this workshop and want to build such a tool?

 Come contribute to [my actual VS Code extension to automate JS & TS refactorings](https://github.com/nicoespeon/abracadabra).